-Four sites showed a significant increasing trend in Water Quality Index (WQI).
+Three sites showed a significant increasing trend in Water Quality Index (WQI).
 This can be seen as a general indicator of improving water quality.
-Four other sites showed a decreasing trend in WQI, an indicator that water quality could be declining.
+Three other sites showed a decreasing trend in WQI, an indicator that water quality could be declining.

 Most of the deleterious trends were increases in nutrient values.
 Increased nutrients can lead to excessive blooms of algae, which can upset food webs and lead to dissolved oxygen depletion.
 In extreme cases, ammonia levels can be high enough to produce direct toxicity.
 Ammonia toxicity is tied to pH and temperature, so the toxicity of a particular reading must be assessed individually.
 A spot check of Skagit County ammonia data indicates that observed levels in the drainage infrastructure may occasionally approach chronically toxic levels.
+There were also many cases where a statistically significant trend in nutrient values was found, but the calculated slope for the nutrient was zero.
+This is seen as a statistical anomaly based on the number of "ties" in the data, in our case samples that had no detectable nutrients (Younos, 2001).
+These cases were not included in the tabulation of improving or deleterious trends.